soarlab/soarlab.github.io/assets/images/README.md

 publication will not show up on the front page, but that may be ideal for some situations.

-The thumbnail figure is a word cloud with black background (e.g., generated via https://www.wordclouds.com) and the teaser figure is generally the key figure from your publication (e.g., tool flow, core algorithm).
+The thumbnail image is a word cloud with black background (e.g., generated via https://www.wordclouds.com).
+The teaser image is either the key figure from your publication (e.g., tool flow, core algorithm) if there is a nice one, or the same word cloud image as your thumbnail (note the difference in sizes).

 The aspect ratio for both should be 2:1.
 The teaser should be roughly 1200x600 and be in the neighborhood of 200-300 kb.
 The thumbnail should be roughly